-transition from their actual state and circumstances into others, were accompanied with consciousness in the monades them-selves.
+transition from their actual state and circumstances into others, were accompanied with consciousness in the monades themselves.

 To which Goethe replied; "That monades may be capable of a general historical retrospect, I will not dispute, any more than that there may be among them higher natures than ourselves.
 The progress of the monas of a world can and will elicit many things out of the dark bosom of its memory, which seem like divinations, though they be at bottom only dim recollections of some foregone state; just as human genius discovered the laws concerning the origin of the universe, not by dry study but by a lightning flash of recollection glowing on the darkness; because itself was a party to their composition.
-It would be presumption to set bounds to such flashes in the memory of spirits of at what point this illumination must stop.
+It would be presumption to set bounds to such flashes in the memory of spirits of a higher order, or to attempt to determine at what point this illumination must stop.
 Thus, universally and historically viewed, the permanent individual existence of the monas of a world appears to me by no means inconceivable.